cesarch23/book-store/README.md

 ## 📚 Book Store App

 This is a simple Book Store application built with Astro.
-It allows users to browse, search, and purchase books online.
+It allows users to browse, and purchase books online.

 ## 🚀 Installation